My Lingua Academy

 Adjectives to describe FOOD

-Adjectives B2 First C1 Advanced CAE essay writing FCE IELTS reading speaking Vocabulary Writing
+B2 First C1 Advanced English Vocabulary

-22 Adjectives to describe Food
+22 Adjectives to Describe Food

 22 Adjectives to Describe Food Hello English learners!
 Welcome to a new lesson.
 We will look at 22 adjectives to describe food.
 We will consider the taste of food rather than personal opinion or texture.
 You can look at adjectives to describe texture of food here Bitter Meaning: food with Read more